 Dentists need to have knowledge of:

-- how to assess and diagnose dental problems
+- how to assess and identify dental problems

 - the structure and functions of the teeth, jaw and mouth